 The academy will provide non-prescription medication to pupils only if it is supplied by a parent or guardian with written instructions for its use and a member of staff is happy to carry the task out.
 In exceptional circumstances this academy will provide non-prescription medication to pupils when consent has been received verbally from a parent or guardian.

-FOWEY PRIMARY SCHOOL reserves the right not to dispense medicines if it is felt inappropriate or unsafe.
+The Fowey Primary School policy reserves the right not to dispense medicines if it is felt inappropriate or unsafe.

 Named staff approved to dispense medicines is listed in Appendix 1.
+Please refer to the Managing Medical Conditions Policy.